syncfusion-content/blazor-docs/blazor/stock-chart/cross-hair.md

 ---
 layout: post
-title: Cross Hair in Blazor Stock Chart  Component | Syncfusion
+title: Crosshair in Blazor Stock Chart Component | Syncfusion
-description: Learn about Cross Hair in Blazor Stock Chart  component of Syncfusion, and more details.
+description: Learn here all about Crosshair in Syncfusion Blazor Stock Chart component and more.
 platform: Blazor
 control: Stock Chart
 documentation: ug
 ---

-# Add Crosshair
+# Crosshair in Blazor Stock Chart Component

 Crosshair has a vertical and horizontal line to view the value of the axis at mouse or touch position.